Reptiles with the most diversity and fascination are probably lizards.

 One of the largest lizards in Oklahoma is the broad-headed skink, which can be found in the state’s extreme east.

-Its body is long and stocky, with a length that usually ranges from 6.5 to 12.5 inches, and it has short legs.
+Its body is long and stocky, usually ranging from 6.5 to 12.5 inches, and it has short legs.

 This species is known as the “painted dragon” because of the unusual pattern of black, brown, and yellow dots all over its body.

-Being a diurnal species, the broad-headed skink spends its days busy and spends its nights hiding in burrows.
+Being a diurnal species, the broad-headed skink spends its days busy and nights hiding in burrows.

 These lizards in Oklahoma usually eat insects, spiders, mollusks, small reptiles, and smaller rodents.